sandeepmendiratta/resume/README.md

  * Developed a security update review process to formalize our response to monthly and out of band Microsoft security patches.
  * Hands on experience working in Tier 2/3 data center operations with high-availability configurations.

-Target
+Target,
-System Engineer – System recovery and support Minneapolis, MN
+System Engineer – System recovery and support, Minneapolis, MN,
 March 2005 to October 2009

  * Responsible for the high availability of systems, servers and related components and the security of the business applications.